Cairngorms to Cuillins; mountain to ocean: experience the beating heart of Highlands

 - +Day 5 - Traversing the Applecross Peninsula

 After a proper Scottish breakfast, we’ll drive the coastal route to Kenmore and the starting point of our ride.
 There will be some tough climbing to start, then we’ll crest out at the plateau to admire the stunning views.

-Next it’s knee pads on, brakes off as we enjoy a truly grin-inducing descent which leads us straight to Applecross bay and the famous Applecross Inn.
-We’ll tuck into more world-class seafood before retracing our bike tracks to Kenmore and driving the short distance to tonight’s accommodation in Kinlochewe.
+Next it’s knee pads on, brakes off as we enjoy a truly grin-inducing descent which leads us straight to Applecross bay and the quaint and quirky Walled Garden Cafe.
+Set in a Victorian garden and serving wonderful farm to table produce, getting our fill before retracing our bike tracks to Kenmore and driving the short distance to tonight’s accommodation in Kinlochewe.